Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 It really depends on your own body mechanics, heat acclimatization, body size, age, hydration status, and training status.

-As just mentioned, it varies on several factors and even from a weather standpoint, it’s not totally clear nor easy to calculate.
+It will depend on several factors and even from a weather standpoint, it’s not totally clear nor easy to calculate.

-What we do know is that the body’s response to increasingly higher temperatures, even in the absence of high humidity, is non-linear, meaning the percentage by which your running performance will decline will be significantly more moving from 75 to 90° F (23-32° C) as compared to increasing from 55 to 70° F (13 to 21° C).
+This means the percentage by which your running performance will decline will be significantly more moving from 75 to 90° F (23-32° C) as compared to increasing from 55 to 70° F (13 to 21° C).

 A person hand on knees, out of breath.